 Water, in large amounts and at anything above a modest velocity, is very dangerous stuff.
 Storm surges and flash floods claim hundreds of lives and cause millions of dollars in damage every year, while major disasters such as dam collapses and tsunamis can cause widespread destruction.

-When someone steps out of their house and sees a 200-foot-high wall of the stuff stretching on into the horizon and moving at a deceptively patient pace toward them it usually results in an intense Oh Crap
+When someone steps out of their house and sees a 200-foot-high wall of the stuff stretching away to the horizon and moving at a deceptively patient pace toward them it usually results in an intense Oh, Crap! moment.

 - Neon Genesis Evangelion when Adam/Antarctica blew up during Second Impact, a "ripple" almost a quarter-mile (four-hundred meters) tall in places spreads outward, wiping out every coastal city in the southern hemisphere, and continues to wreak havoc in the northern.
 Pity we didn't get to see it.

 - In the beginning of the Davy Back Fight Arc, a school of Sea Monkeys (in this series, "Sea Monkeys" are giant fish with monkey faces), stir up a giant wave that the Straw Hats need to escape.

 - In Water 7, we learn that an annual tidal wave hits the island once a year, and submerges the outer districts in sea water.
 In the story, this particular wave is apparently so strong that the mere lapping damages the town.
 When the Straw Hats have to follow the CP9 to Enies Lobby for Robin, they have to brave this wave.

 - Whitebeard's first action in the Paramount War is to generate two of these with his earthquake powers.
 Aokiji stops the waves by freezing them with his ice powers.